 So the same input will result in the same output, no matter how many times the process is repeated.
 But if a small change is made to the input, the output will change completely.
 As such, hash functions are deterministic, and in the cryptocurrency world, most of them are designed as a one-way hash function.

 Being a one-way function means that it is almost impossible to calculate what was the input from the output.
-One can only guess what the input was, but the odds of guessing it right is extremely low.
-This is one of the reasons why Bitcoin's blockchain is secure
+One can only guess what the input was, but the odds of guessing it right are extremely low.
+This is one of the reasons why Bitcoin's blockchain is secure.

 Now that we know what the algorithm does, let's demonstrate how a blockchain works with a simple example of a transaction.